apache/trafficserver/doc/admin-guide/plugins/regex_revalidate.en.rst

-This plugin's intended use is the selective forcing of revalidations on cache objects which are not yet marked as stale in |TS| but which may have been updated at the origin - without needing to alter cache control headers, pre-emptively purge the object from the cache manually, or adjust the global cache revalidation settings (such as fuzz times) used by other plugins.
+This plugin's intended use is the selective forcing of revalidations on cache objects which are not yet marked as stale in |TS| but which may have been updated at the origin - without needing to alter cache control headers, preemptively purge the object from the cache manually, or adjust the global cache revalidation settings (such as fuzz times) used by other plugins.

 Forced cache revalidations may be as specifically or loosely targeted as a